joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 - Splendid Artifacts
 - Spiritual Exercises

 To perform a downtime activity, the player must describe how their character performs the chosen action.
-The GM will make alternative suggestions if the action seems unlikely to succeed.
+If the action seems unlikely to succeed, the GM will make alternative suggestions.

 For all downtime activities, the player rolls a relevant attribute save to adjudicate the success of the action.